gushakov/axon-multi/README.md

 :construction: **Attention: under construction** :construction:

+:warning: Note, in `AssignPrivateAddressSaga.java` there is a use of `QueryGateway` for validation of the address assigment.
+This goes against CQRS principles stating that a Saga must not access the read-model (or projections).
+See [this question and answer](https://stackoverflow.com/questions/34284697/why-cant-sagas-query-the-read-side) for more details.

 ### Introduction

 Playground application with uses Axon framework to demonstrates a way of building a distributed event-driven